-Version 3 of Board Game Stats will be a free upgrade for all existing users.
+Version 3 of Board Game Stats is a free upgrade for all existing users.

 The major new feature in Board Game Stats 3 is Collection management.
 You can now keep track of the games you own, have on your wishlist and more.

-- For each game, go to the Game overview screen, and press Collection > just beneath the image.
-In the popup that appears, tap the status to set and tap next to the popup to close and save.
+- On a Game’s overview screen, you can press Collection > just beneath the image.
+In the popup that appears, tap the status to set and tap Save changes.

 You can also select the Custom Filter, with which you can manually filter on: Collection status, possible player count, play time, number of times played and minimum age.
 The player count, play time and minimum age is loaded for each game from BGG, or can be entered manually by editing a game.